Tillered Docs

 cluster status

-Show gossip status for cluster diagnostics.
-Required scope: urn:tillered:arctic:admin
+Show gossip status for diagnostics.
+Required scope: urn:tillered:arctic:admin.

 arctic cluster status